Monthly Archives: March 2015

 - Kombucha will not be inherently effervescent (bubbly) right out of primary fermentation

 - The simplest carbonation method for a homebrewer is to bottle your kombucha and allow it to continue fermenting, with the lid on, at room temperature

 - The sugar content of the kombucha you are bottling will play a huge role in your resulting effervescence.
 Sugar is contributed in either primary fermentation (and will be residual when you bottle) or it is added as a flavoring when you bottle.
 This is usually juiced or dried fruit, but can also be more sugar, a couple of raisins, honey, maple syrup, etc.

 - The temperature of the environment in which you are doing secondary fermentation plays a large role as well.
 Just like during primary fermentation, higher temperatures will result in quicker fermentation and lower temperatures will result in slower fermentation

 Check out this blog post to read up on carbonating your kombucha.

 - My kombucha is too sweet.
 What am I doing wrong?

 That’s a good problem to have, as it means that your brew hasn't fermented too far yet.
-You will just need to wait a little bit longer for your brew to reach a nice balance of sweetness and acidity.
+You will just need to wait a little bit longer for your brew to reach a nice balance of sweetness and acidity or rase the temperature to increase fermentation speed.
 It’s better to find that it’s sweet, because at the other end of the spectrum you could be finding your ‘buch to be too vinegary.

 After day 5 of primary fermentation, taste your brew daily.
 Use a spoon, straw, sample thief, etc. This will help to acclimate you to the changes your brew is experiencing, giving you a good foresight on when it will be completed and ready to drink or bottle!